sondo65/vn_stock_advisor/README.md

 ### Known Issues
 - Sometimes may not retrieve financial news report from scrapping correctly.
 Consider improve tool use.
+- Already implemented JSON knowledge source but seems like Agent still not be able to take advantage of.
+- Custom tool using @tool decorator not working.
+Using BaseTool class instead.

 ### License
 MIT License